+The Univolt fuse panel is located under the galley area on all models except the 21 Ft.

+Univolt

+Land Yacht and is accessible through a sliding door.

-The Univolt fuse panel is located in the rear curbside wardrobe next to the bathroom in the rear bath models.
-On center bath models the Univolt fuse panel is located under the gallery and is accessible through a sliding door.
-See page 73 for fuse and lamp specifications.
-On rear bath models the 120 volt circuit breaker panel is accessible in the rear bathroom cabinet.
-On center bath double bed models it is located in the rear night stand.
-The panel is located in the road-side wardrobe in center bath twin models.
+On the 21 Ft.
+Land Yacht the Univolt fuse panel is located under the roadside double bed.

+On International rear bath models the 120 volt circuit breaker panel is accessible in the bathroom cabinet to the right of the sink.
+On International center bath models it is located in the rear of the roadside wardrobe.

+On Land Yacht models, it is located in the curbside bathroom wardrobe.
 In the event of failure of a 120 volt circuit, check your circuit breaker first.
 While you are connected to the 120 volt receptacle, the wiring is protected by circuit breakers in the breaker panel providing the polarity and grounding is correct.
 If a breaker continues to trip after you have reset it several times, your circuit may be overloaded with appliances or there may be a short in the circuit.
 If lessening the load does not solve the problem consult an Airstream Service Center or the factory.